 Let us break it down for you in 6 steps.

 We have made this point before, and you can be sure this is not the last time you’ll hear it from us either!
-Creating fresh and unique content will not only generate both an interest and a following within your target market, but it will also provide a basis from which you can direct people from social media to your website.
+Creating fresh and unique content will not only generate both an interest and a following within your target market, but it will also provide a basis from which you can increase web traffic from social media

 Hashtags are used to expand your Social Media reach beyond your followers and reach a larger/new audience.
 They also help you to create discussions and open conversations on Social Media.
 According to The Social Media Explorer, ‘using 1-2 hashtags per post can get you an average of 593 interactions per post.’